xemantic/xemantic.com/ai/workshops/index.md

 ---
 description: Learn how to build your own powerful AI agents
 ---
-# Agentic AI & Creative Coding workshops
+# Agentic AI & Creative Coding Workshops

 ![An example code of a claude.ai clone written in 16 lines of Kotlin code](images/AnthropicAiIn16LinesOfCode.webp)